Ramesh Pokhriyal

-Ramesh Pokhriyal "Nishank" (born 15 July 1959) is an Indian politician from Bhartiya Janta Party.
+Ramesh Pokhriyal "Nishank" (born 15 July 1959) is an Indian politician from Bharatiya Janata Party.
 He served as the Human Resource Development Minister in the Union Government of India starting from 31 May 2019.
 The name of his ministry was changed to Education Ministry in July 2020, following the ministry's name change, his title was changed to Minister of Education.

 He represented the Haridwar Parliamentary constituency of Uttarakhand in the 17th Lok Sabha.

 He was the 5th Chief Minister of Uttarakhand from 2009 to 2011.
 Due to corruption allegations he was asked to resign from his post by the BJP Central Leadership.

 Personal life

 Pokhriyal was born in Pinani village, Pauri Garhwal, Uttarakhand to Paramanand Pokhriyal and Vishambhari Devi.
 He received an M.A. degree from Hemwati Nandan Bahuguna Garhwal University.

 Pokhriyal married Kusum Kanta Pokhriyal on 7 May 1985, with whom he has three daughters.
 One of their daughters, Aarushi Nishank is a classical dancer, actress, producer and model.
 His wife died on 11 November 2012 in Dehradun at the age of 50.